The Agent2Agent Protocol and AgentHub Implementation

 The Agent2Agent protocol defines:

-- Communication Patterns: Asynchronous task delegation with context-aware message handling
+- Communication Patterns: Asynchronous task delegation and result reporting concepts

 AgentHub Implementation (This Project)